TCL at IFA 2018 - 8K QLED and ‘Living Window’

 There are smart functions available called Concert Hall and Home Gallery, which are AI-based “supercool deductive functions” triggered by voice control.
 If showing a painting or playing music, you can request an audio description to find out about the artist and the genre of image or music.

 The TVs will also have a ‘Life Butler’, connected with smart home platforms.
 To these delicious fusions of design and technology, we say ‘Gosh’.
 Only later, talking to the TCL team at the EISA Awards event, did we discover that there are currently no plans to offer these lovely things outside the China market.
 We rather hope that will be reconsidered, as surely it would go a long way to raising TCL's profile as a manufacturer of higher-end offerings, as much as value TVs.
+We're pleased to have heard from TCL Australia that as yet "everything is still under consideration".

 The TCL 8K QLED TV (FIBA Basketball World Cup 2019 Edition) is just 20mm at its thinnest point, impressive for a backlit design.